singh-man/books/crackingTheCoding/17_hard.md

 After we choose the first space, we can recursively pick the second space, then the third space, and so on, until we are done with the string.

-We take the best (fewest invalid characters)  out of all thesechoices and return.
+We take the best (fewest invalid characters)  out of all these choices and return.

 What should the function return?
 We need both the number of invalid characters in the recursive path as well as the actual parsing.
 Therefore, we just return both by using a custom-built ParseResult class.
 ```java